 How to Get to Monserrat by Train

-Head to Plaça España train station in Barcelona where you will take the R5 train to Aeri de Montserrat and then take the Cremallera Rack Railway at Monistrol de Montserrat station to Monsterrat Mountain.
+Head to Plaça España train station in Barcelona where you will take the R5 train to Aeri de Montserrat and then take the Cremallera Rack Railway at Monistrol de Montserrat station to Monserrat Mountain.
 You can purchase a combination ticket at the train station.

 Check out this Full-Day Guided Tour of Montserrat that comes with Lunch